huixie90/huixie90.github.io/_posts/2021-2-3-What-if-everything-is-a-customisation-point.md

 For some reasons, we need to make it an actual class today instead of a type alias to `std::variant`.
 Those reasons can be:

 - Gain full control of the type. e.g. Not exposing some behaviours such as `std::get`.
 If the alias is used in public APIs to encapsulate the implementation details, it will never work.
 Because the clients will depend on every single observable behaviour of `std::variant`, rather than your documented API.
 - Allow adding customisation points to some algorithms that requires ADL.
 If it is an alias, it is actually in `std` namespace.
-Adding customisation points to `std` namespace is not allowed
+Adding customisation points to `std` namespace is not allowed.
+Adding behaviours to our own type is safer that adding behaviours to a type we don't own.
 - Allow forward declaration `class MyObject;`.
 This is useful when you work in a large legacy code base.
 For this alias, we need to include the header `variant`, `Foo`, `Bar`, and `Buz`.
 Imagine including the definition header of `Foo` will pull up a million of lines of code (I am not joking).
 Having a forward declaration of `MyObject` will be very useful when you don't need the full definition of it.

 At the same time, while we are refactoring, we don't want to break all the code that uses this class.
 Let's make an attempt.